SouvikBandyopadhyay/RTS_Assignment/26FEB_3MAR/Readme.txt

 and try to fix the problem.

 ===============================================================================================
-The current execution workds like this:
+The current execution works like this:

 2 arrays of threads are created along with a manager thread